Contents:

 You can specify how many boards you want to open, or a specific time

-an alias at the start or end of a game.
-You can use these aliases to
+Autogame will allow users to send commands at the start or end of a game.

 Plstat, which keeps track of your results and tells you how you